-When the SAINS field is set to the value of "0x01", "0x10" or "0x11", the internal analog signal will be selected.
-If the internal analog signal is selected to be converted, the external channel signal input will automatically be switched off regardless of the SACS field value.
+If the SAINS3~SAINS0 bits are set to "0000", "0100" or "1100~1111", the external analog channel input is selected to be converted and the SACS3~SACS0 bits can determine which actual external channel is selected to be converted.
+If the SAINS3~SAINS0 bits are set to other values, the internal analog signal will be selected.
+If the internal analog signal is selected to be converted, the external input channel will automatically be switched off regardless of the SACS3~SACS0 bits value.
 It will prevent the external channel input from being connected together with the internal analog signal.